 ABOUT THE PROGRAM

-The Virginia - North Carolina Alliance for Minority Participation was out of the Louis Stokes Alliance for Minority Participation grant, which is a national project funded by the National Science Foundation.
+The Virginia - North Carolina Alliance for Minority Participation is a member of the Louis Stokes Alliance for Minority Participation grant, a national project funded by the National Science Foundation.
 The program is designed to increase the graduation rates of underrepresented students in the Science, Technology, Engineering and Mathematics (STEM) fields.
 The Alliance includes institutions from both Virginia and North Carolina.
+The National Science Foundation's report on the progress of the VA-NC Alliance for Minority Participation indicates that:

 The Virginia - North Carolina Alliance for Minority Participation @ Virginia Tech (VT-AMP)

-VT-AMP aims to increase the quality and quantity of students successfully completing science, technology, engineering and mathematics (STEM) baccalaureate degree programs, and to increase the number of students interested in, academically qualified for and matriculating into programs of graduate study.
-One of the main goals is to increase the undergraduate research experiences for these STEM students.
-Our students are encouraged to engage in undergraduate research or intern during the school year or summer.
+VT-AMP aims to increase the academic success and quantity of students successfully completing science, technology, engineering and mathematics (STEM) baccalaureate degree programs, and to increase the number of students interested in, academically qualified for and matriculating into programs of graduate study.
+A primary goal of the program is to increase the number of students who are engaged in undergraduate STEM research experiences.
+Students are encouraged to participate in undergraduate research or internships throughout their undergraduate career.
+VT-AMP program components are highlighted below.

 VT-AMP College Transition Program

-Selected first-year students in STEM majors are invited to participate in VT-AMP, beginning with the AMP College Transition week prior to the official start of fall classes.
+Selected first-year students in STEM majors are invited to participate in VT-AMP, beginning with the AMP College Transition week prior to the start of fall classes.
 Transition week provides VT-AMP students with structured academic programming to facilitate the high school to college transition process.
-This week includes a variety of workshops including: Introduction to Research, the Seminar Series on Academic Success, and Getting to Know the Blacksburg community.
+A variety of workshops, including Introduction to Research, the Seminar Series on Academic Success, and Getting to Know the Blacksburg community, are presented during College Transition Week.
 First year VT-AMP Scholars will receive a $300 stipend for participating in VT-AMP programs.
 In addition, students are required to participate in structured academic support and research activities throughout the academic year.

 After the first year transition program, VT-AMP scholars continue to engage in academic achievement, networking, enrichment, undergraduate research and career development activities.
-The program is open to students that did not originally participate in the Transition program.
-The goal remains the same to ensure that these students continue in their pursuits of their STEM majors and professional/career goals.
+This component is also available for students who did not participate in the Transition program.
+The goal remains the same -to ensure that students continue to make progress toward earning a STEM degree and their subsequent professional and career goals.
 Funding is provided to students to attend and participate in undergraduate research conferences as well as their own formal presentations.

 VT-AMP Faculty Research Mentors